eli-gerhard/helper-ai/README.md

 ## Notes

-- The o4-mini model uses the Anthropic API, while the other models use the OpenAI API.
+- All models use the OpenAI API.
 - The model names should correspond to actual available models in the respective APIs.
 - For production use, you should add proper authentication and rate limiting.